 When I think of corporate governance practices that we have in place at my organization I will often be informed by experiences that I've taken away from the Council.
 And sometimes those are novel, sometimes they are different, sometimes they are challenging, but I think challenge and having a different approach is good it forces you to defend your position, and the more I can do that, the more value I think I can bring back to the firm.

 The point I would say that is different for me is the variety of cultures that are brought together.
 I really like the very sort of European Nexis of the Council, and the fact that it takes me away from the comfort of my home territory.
 It forces me to change my thinking, open-up to different approaches, different styles people take, and that's really appealing to me.
 I think being challenged is a good thing and can often yield very positive results not only for me personally, developmentally but also for me to be able to bring back to the firm.

-Ben Mathews, Group Company Secretary HSBC Holdings, Co-Chair Corporate Governance Council
+Ben Mathews, Company Secretary BP, Co-Chair Corporate Governance Council

 We have a very spontaneous, and authentic exchange within the group.
 It’s an open experience with lots of value and there is absolutely no hidden agenda.
 We have a strong group spirit and that’s partly because we really try to understand each other’s working environments, the value of what we do.
 For me it’s a matter of sharing the purpose of our companies, whether the product is chemical or financial, it’s about purpose, and the way we go about encouraging our people to perform well.

 Christiane Malcorps, Head of Facilities Management & Country Manager, Solvay, Global Business Women Leaders Council